Montmartre harvest festival, called Vendanges de Montmartre, and the remaining urban vineyards in the heart of Paris

 Parc de Belleville: In Eastern Paris, the Parc de Belleville vineyard was reestablished on the grounds once worked by monks in the thirteenth century.

-Background of the Montmartre Harvest Festival
+History of the Montmartre Harvest Festival

 The Vendanges de Montmartre (Montmartre harvest festival) is an annual event celebrating the history of Parisian wines and the sanctity of the last remaining vineyards in Paris.
 With wine having long been an icon of French cuisine and the romance that surrounds Paris, it is no surprise that there are still 132 vineyards in the greater Paris area.
 Even so, there are only 10 inside the city limits, which makes Montmartre even more of a cultural icon to be celebrated.

 Not only are children included in the festivities, so is the government.
 The Montmartre Town Hall is where the harvested bounty of grapes are stored, pressed, and fermented before bottling.
 It is said that the Montmartre Town Hall is the only government office in Paris that produces wine.
-Half bottles of wine are considered collectable, and sell for $50 each, with all proceeds going to charity.
+Half bottles of wine are considered collectible, and sell for $50 each, with all proceeds going to charity.